Camel Milk Powder - 25g Sachets (10 pack/40 pack)

 Benefits for specific illnesses:

-- Assists in the treatment of diabetes due to its ability to lower blood sugar and treat insulin resistance
+- Assists in the treatment of diabetes due to its ability to lower blood sugar

 - Fights heart disease due its low saturated fat content and healthy fat content.